FuzzingLabs/cairo-fuzzer/README.md

 # License

-Thoth is licensed and distributed under the AGPLv3 license.
+Cairo-Fuzzer is licensed and distributed under the AGPLv3 license.
 Contact us if you're looking for an exception to the terms.